cbuescher/elasticsearch/.github/ISSUE_TEMPLATE/jdk-bump.md

 * [ ] Create an infra PR to add the new JDK for the macrobenchmark machines (nightly, low-mem) - e.g. https://github.com/elastic/infra/pull/19281 (ensure that infra executes the Ansible commands below against the machines so the JDK is present there).
 * [ ] Expose `JAVA$VERSION_HOME` when starting the Rally daemon via night-rally - e.g. https://github.com/elastic/night-rally/pull/235
 * [ ] Ensure that our Vagrant workflow still works - e.g. https://github.com/elastic/night-rally/pull/234

-### Microbenchmarks

-* [x] Create an infra PR to add the new JDK for the microbenchmark machine - e.g. https://github.com/elastic/infra/pull/19281 (ensure that infra executes the Ansible commands below against the machines so the JDK is present there).

 ### Ansible